How it's made: I'm A Celebrity

 The most unusual job opportunity is the role of dummy campmate.
 Every year, before the show goes live, a dummy version of the show is filmed with ordinary Australians who are paid to be the contestants.

-At first I thought this was just used to test all the cameras are working and that the crew can remember where to point them, but apparently it's used to test everything which is coming up that series.
-You have to wonder how much that dummy run costs and why all the footage gets binned - it's probably just as good as the real thing!
+At first I thought this was just used to test all the cameras are working and that the crew can remember where to point them, but apparently it's used to test the whole format of the series.
+You have to wonder how much that dummy run costs and why all the footage gets binned - even though it only lasts for a few days, it's probably just as good as the real thing!

 The reason why I write all of this is because I find it fascinating that there is no 'meta-show'.
 What I mean is this: if I had just moved in to the jungle and somebody came back from a Bushtucker Trial, the first question I'd ask them is "where did you have to walk to?".
 Followed by "who did you meet?", "was Richard (the producer we met in the hotel) there?", were the staff nice?", and so on.
 You can be sure those conversations do happen, but they get cut out the TV show because they are too boring and this pragmatism spoils the 'lost in the jungle' atmosphere.